BBright07/Credit_Risk_Analysis/README.md

 Results:
-The balanced accuracy scores are as follows -- Oversampling (0.67), SMOTE (0.68), Undersampling (0.52),SMOTEENN (0.68), Balanceed Random Forest Classifier (0.79), Easy Ensemble AdaBoost Classifier (0.93).

-Oversampling had a precision of 99% and recall of 66%
+Oversampling had a precision of 99% and recall of 66%, and accuracy of 67%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/Oversampling.PNG)

-SMOTE (Oversampling) had a precision of 99% and recall of 69%
+SMOTE (Oversampling) had a precision of 99% and recall of 69%, and accuracy of 68%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/SMOTE.PNG)

-Cluster Centroids had a precision of 99% and recall of 43%
+Cluster Centroids had a precision of 99% and recall of 43%, and accuracy of 52%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/ClusterCentroids.PNG)

-SMOTEENN had a precision of 99% and recall of 58%
+SMOTEENN had a precision of 99% and recall of 58%, and accuracy of 68%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/SMOTEEN.PNG)

-Balanceed Random Forest Classifier had a precision of 99% and recall of 90%
+Balanceed Random Forest Classifier had a precision of 99% and recall of 90%, and accuracy of 79%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/BalancedRandomForestClassifier.PNG)

-Ensemble AdaBoost Classifier had a precision of 100% and recall of 94%
+Ensemble AdaBoost Classifier had a precision of 100% and recall of 94%, and accuracy of 93%
 -----------------------------------------------
 ![Oversampling](https://github.com/BBright07/Credit_Risk_Analysis/blob/main/Images/Easy%20Ensemble%20AdaBoost%20Classifier.PNG)

 Summary:
 The methods used employed undersampling, oversampling as well as a combination of both.
-The accuracy proved to be higher with the ensemble algorithms.
-Within the other algorithms the most accurate was SMOTE at 0.683 followed by SMOTEEN at 0.679 (rounded to 0.68).
-As for the Ensemble Classifier, it deemed to be the most precise of all the algorithms attempted.
-Indeed, this proves to also be the most reliable given the equilibrium there is between accuracy as well as precision.
+The findings highlighted overall high precision with variations in recall and accurracy across the board.
+Precision is the proportion of true positives over *actual* results while recall is the proportion of true positives over *predicted* results.
+The model with the best predictions was the Ensemble and the model with the worst prediction or recall was the Cluster model that used a combination of oversampling and undersampling.
+The model with the best precision is again the Ensemble model with all the other models falling behind by 1%.
+The decisive factor to identify the best model was therefore the measure for accuracy.
+The highest accuracy was identified in the Ensemble model at 93% and the lowest accuracy was at 52% for the Cluster Centroids model.
+Overall, the Ensemble AdaBoost Classifier was the most reliable model to identify credit client risk for creditors interested in integrating machine learning in their framework.